murrahjm/jekyll-now/_posts/2020-8-31-become-ansible-review.md

 Now that the development environment is all set up, we are ready to start doing some coding.
 This section starts right off with an intro to git.
-This is such a foundational technology, and I'm glad he included it.
+This is such a foundational technology, and I'm glad Josh included it.
 I can't say truly from a beginner's perspective, but it feels like it strikes a good balance of explaining just enough to be effective, without getting down into the weeds.
 Again, this is just another tool in the tool belt.
 If you are new to git, definitely follow along and pay close attention to this chapter.